unrealwork/atsd-use-cases/Analysis/Economic_Policy_Uncertainty/README.md

 Published in 2015 by the [National Bureau of Economic Research](http://www.nber.org/) in Cambridge, Massachusetts, a paper entitled [Measuring Economic Policy Uncertainty](http://www.policyuncertainty.com/media/BakerBloomDavis.pdf) seeks to establish a set of clear guidelines for quantifying economic policy uncertainty with the following questions:

-* **Who** is responsible for making economic policy descisions?
+* **Who** is responsible for making economic policy decisions?
 * **What** economic policy will be enacted?
 * What **effects** will that policy have on the local economy?

-According to the authors (Baker, Bloom, and Davis), their EPU (Economic Policy Uncertainty) metric is able to accurately predict economic growth and investment by tracking geopolitical events such as international treaties, public information like newpapers and policy position releases, and actual actions undertaken by government bodies such as a central bank raising interest rates.
+According to the authors (Baker, Bloom, and Davis), their EPU (Economic Policy Uncertainty) metric is able to accurately predict economic growth and investment by tracking geopolitical events such as international treaties, public information like newspapers and policy position releases, and actual actions undertaken by government bodies such as a central bank raising interest rates.

 ## Visualization